Application Plugin

 └── public

-We can see that an application plugin has the same directory structure and configuration files as webman.
-In fact, developing an application plugin is basically the same experience as developing a webman project, with just a few considerations.
+We see that an application plugin has the same directory structure and configuration files as webman.
+In fact, developing an application plugin provides an experience that is basically the same as developing a webman project, with a few points to pay attention to.

 Namespace

-The plugin directory and naming follow the PSR-4 specification.
-Since the plugins are placed in the plugin directory, the namespaces all start with plugin, for example plugin\cms\app\controller\UserController, where cms is the main directory of the plugin's source code.
+The directory and naming of the plugin follow the PSR4 standard.
+Since plugins are placed in the plugin directory, their namespaces start with plugin, for example, plugin\cms\app\controller\UserController, where cms is the main directory of the plugin's source code.

 URL Access